MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iamcertifiedoutputprotection-sessionsequencestart.md

 ### -param pSig [in]

-Pointer to an <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-amcoppsignature">AMCOPPSignature</a> structure.
+Pointer to an [AMCOPPSignature](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-amcoppsignature) structure.
 Fill this structure as described in the Remarks session.

 ## -returns